JPauldo/gen-my-readme/sample/README.md

 ## How to Contribute

-If you would like to contribute, feel free to reach out to me at [crodgers@hotmail.com](mailto:crodgers@hotmail.com).
+If you would like to contribute, feel free to reach out to me at [crodgers82@hotmail.com](mailto:crodgers82@hotmail.com).

-If you like what you see here, please feel free to checkout my other work on [my Github page](https://github.com/CraigR).
+If you like what you see here, please feel free to checkout my other work on my [Github page](https://github.com/CraigR).